-Why Mortgage Video Marketing Matters in 2019
+Why Mortgage Video Marketing Matters

 Going one step further than the YouTube video, social media videos has skyrocketed these past few years.
 Nicola Mendelsohn, head of operations for Facebook in the Middle East, Europe, and Africa, predicted that by 2021, content shared on Facebook will likely be 100% video (and probably all mobile, too, by the way).
 With current surveys that show that 47% of respondents prefer to watch videos via Facebook (as compared to 41% for YouTube), it looks that prediction is well on its way to becoming fact.

 How did video content marketing become so popular?

 Video for mortgage marketing many advantages.
 Since it uses both visual and audio elements, it’s attractive to a broader audience.
 Plus the dynamic quality of the content is ideal for generating mortgage leads, creating awareness of your brand, and building a community around your services.

 Despite its effectiveness and popularity in all industries, it remains one of the most underutilized marketing methods in the real estate and mortgage industry.

 This means that even with just a few well-made videos, you’ll be ahead of your competition –even the giant lenders!

 what if you don’t like making videos?